igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 - `setGpioPinHigh( pin )`               Set the corresponding PORTn bit
 - `setGpioPinLow( pin )`                Clear the corresponding PORTn bit
 - `readGpioPinAnalog( pin )`            Read an analog value from the corresponding ADC channel
-- `writeGpioPinPwm( pin, value )`       Set the corresonding PWM output level for that pin
+- `writeGpioPinPwm( pin, value )`       Set the corresponding PWM output level for that pin

 Most of these macros are automatically defined when you include "ArduinoPins.h", although to define the last two you need to include
 "Analog2Digital.h" and "Pwm.h" (respectively).
 These macros allow you to write code such as: